GaryChengld/learn-30things-in-30days/day14-kafka/README.md

-#Day 14: Apache Kafka - an open-source stream-processing software platform
+# Day 14: Apache Kafka - an open-source stream-processing software platform

 Today, I'm starting my new journey, with this Apache Kafka.

+## Introduction

-## What is Kafka?
+### What is Kafka?

 Kafka is a high-performance, real-time messaging system, It is an open source tool and it a part of Apache projects, it has following characteristics: